projf/projf-explore/graphics/fpga-graphics/verilator/README.md

 This folder contains Verilator simulations to accompany the Project F blog post: **[FPGA Graphics](https://projectf.io/posts/fpga-graphics/)**.

+As well as the Verilog modules in this directory, you also need [simple_display_timings_480p.sv](/projf/projf-explore/blob/master/graphics/fpga-graphics/simple_display_timings_480p.sv); the instructions below include this for you.

 There are separate instructions for building _FPGA Graphics_ for [FPGA dev boards](../README.md) (iCEBreaker and Arty).

 [Verilator](https://www.veripool.org/verilator/) creates C++ simulations of Verilog designs, while [SDL](https://www.libsdl.org) produces simple cross-platform graphics applications.
 By combining the two, you can simulate your design without needing an FPGA.
 Verilator is fast, but it's still much slower than an FPGA.
 For these single-threaded designs, you can expect around one frame per second on a modern PC.